2. What’s in a Course Shell

 Customize your course

 All Haverford Moodle pages start with this layout, but you can customize or change this layout to meet your own course needs.
-The next section, Course Design And Settings, gives suggestions on how to structure your site effectively.
+The next section, Course Design And Settings, has suggestions on how to structure your site effectively.

 Details